isomerpages/nlb-mobile-guide/spotlight/wellbeing/strongfemaleprotagonist.md

 ---
 layout: post
-title:  Fiction Reads 1- Strong Female Protagonists – International Women’s Day
+title:  Fiction Reads 1- Strong Female Protagonist – International Women’s Day
 date:   2021-03-01
-permalink: /spotlight/fictionreads/strongfemaleprotagonists
+permalink: /spotlight/wellbeing/strongfemaleprotagonist
 description: Fiction is full of exciting and meaningful stories.
 This series features books which tie in with different themes including some articles and videos thrown in for good measure.
 Get a head start on your reading and learning journey!
 Happy reading :)
 image: /images/FR-1-Intl-womens-day.jpg
 ---